Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey: Methods for Non-Closed-Set Video Unsupervised Domain Adaptation

 Another practical VUDA scenario with differed label space assumption takes agnostic classes into consideration, assuming that there are unknown action classes in the target video domain, denoted as the \textit{open-set} VUDA, or the \textit{Open-Set Video Domain Adaptation} (OSVDA).
 Under such scenario, the source label space is a subspace of the target one (i.e.,,~$\mathcal{Y}_{S}\subset\mathcal{Y}_{T}$ and $|\mathcal{C}_{S}|<|\mathcal{C}_{T}|$).
 To tackle OSVDA, the Dual Metric Domain Adaptation framework (DMDA)~\cite{wang2021dual} is proposed which involves spatial and temporal features.
 DMDA deals with OSVDA by a Dual Metric Discriminator (DMD) which measures similarities between source and target video samples with a pre-trained classifier combined with prototypical optimal transport, applied to the frame, clip, and video levels.
 The DMD is further exploited as an initial separation and trains a binary discriminator to further distinguish whether target samples belong to the source action classes or the agnostic action classes.
+Lately, AutoLabel~\cite{zara2023autolabel} is proposed as the first approach to tackle OSVDA by harnessing semantic information via CLIP~\cite{radford2021learning} which is a powerful Large Language-Vision Model.
+The harnessed semantic information is then leveraged to filter out and discover target-private classes names through an automatic labelling framework which incorporates an off-the-shelf Transformer-based~\cite{vaswani2017attention} image captioning network ViLT~\cite{kim2021vilt} applied towards each video frame.
+The discovered target-private classes names are then utilized to promote better separation of shared and target-private instances for more effective OSVDA.